 scroll ⬇️ to get the details on the How-To tutorial and pattern

-This Leather Card Sleeve requires some leather stitching work to be done.
-A full detail on how to make this is available on the second page.
 Instead of using a leather chisel tool to punch the stitch hole for the leather, I have tried another method which is using Wing Needle and sawing machine.
-Both methods gave a similar result to create the stitching holes, you will see more detail in the how-to section below.
+Both methods gave a similar result in creating the stitching holes, you will see more detail in the how-to section below.

-I gave the leather edges a coat of paint and it instantly gave it a very professional look, just like a store-bought leather card sleeve.
+I gave the leather edges a coat of paint, and it instantly gave it a very professional look, just like one of the store-bought leather goods.